dvanblerkom/ece4203_lab1/README.md

 ### Questions

 Submit your answers to the lab questions on Gradescope.
-#### Question 1: Setup
+#### Question 1: Setup (do this after you finish all the Setup tasks)
-1. Show the output of running `ssh -T git@github.com` on the lab machines.
+1. Show the output of running `ssh -T git@github.com`.
+2. Now show the output of running `ssh -T -p 443 git@ssh.github.com`.
-2. What is your instructional account's disk quota (to the nearest GB)?
+3. What is your instructional account's disk quota (to the nearest GB)?
 Do files in your temporary directory count against your quota?
-3. What text editor are you using?
+4. What text editor are you using?

 #### Question 2: Common terminal tasks